zangue/yoda-player/README.md

 License
 -------

-This software is being made under the terms of the MIT license.
-Please see the LICENSE.md file in this directory.
+This software is being available made under the terms of the MIT license.
+Please refer to the LICENSE.md file within this directory.